-To discuss your child's Special Educational Needs, please contact the school's SENCos, Mrs. S. Wood (year 3 and 4 SENCo) s.wood@moorlandsjuniorschool.com and Miss A. Taylor (year 5 and 6 SENCo) a.taylor@moorlandsjuniorschool.com, or the Headteacher, Miss.
-A Kelly, on 0161 962 5452 or moorlands.admin@trafford.gov.uk.
+To discuss your child's Special Educational Needs, please contact the school's SENCOs, Mrs S. Wood (Year 4 and 5 SENCO) and Mrs A. Shaw (Year 3 and 6 SENCO) sendco@moorlandsjuniorschool.com, or the Headteacher, Miss A. Kelly, on 0161 962 5452 or moorlands.admin@trafford.gov.uk.
 We will be happy to arrange an appointment with you.
-Alternatively, speak to you class teacher who will pass any concerns on to the relevant staff.
+Alternatively, speak to your class teacher who will pass any concerns on to the relevant staff.

-Enquiries about admissions to Moorlands Junior School should be directed to Trafford Council: School Admissions school.admissions@trafford.gov.uk 0161 912 5007
+Enquiries about admissions to Moorlands Junior School should be directed to Trafford Council: School Admissions 4th Floor Waterside House Sale M33 7ZF school.admissions@trafford.gov.uk 0161 912 5007